solkim-83/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your computer.

-2. Download the latest `Athena.jar` from [here](https://github.com/AY2021S1-CS2103T-W10-4/tp/releases).
+1. Download the latest `Athena.jar` from [here](https://github.com/AY2021S1-CS2103T-W10-4/tp/releases).

-3. Copy the JAR file to the folder you want to use as the _home folder_ for Athena.
+1. Copy the JAR file to the folder you want to use as the _home folder_ for Athena.

-4. Double-click the file or run it with `java -jar Athena.jar` on Terminal to start the app.
+1. Double-click the file or run it with `java -jar Athena.jar` on Command Line Interface to start the app.
 A window similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

    Some commands you can try: